 Marketers at likes of Google can counter this by doing their best, i.e:

-But all of this efforts could have been much easier if they mainstreamed their end-user acquisition via making their products simpler.
+It would have been much easier if they mainstreamed their end-user acquisition via making their plans simpler.

 And how do you do that?
 Give more seats to your marketers in early stages of your product development.

-(I know that their target customers are a bit different, but that is irrelevant. simplicity is simply always necessary)
+(I know that their target customers are a bit different to Cloudflare, but that is irrelevant. simplicity is simply always necessary)

 Now what if google with all it’s might, brand leverage & advertising budget & platforms made this process easier & better?

 If they stopped the confusing pricing trends that nobody understands.

 They are google.
 They make things simple.
 They care about the users/customers.
 Who needs those baffling charts anyway?